-DFSORT examples on conditional sort given below for quick reference.
+I am sharing the best DFSORT example on conditional sort for quick reference.

 //EXAMP JOB A400,PROGRAMMER 01 //S1 EXEC PGM=SORT 02 //SYSOUT DD SYSOUT=A 03 //SORTIN DD DSN=INPUT.FILE1,DISP=SHR 04 // DD DSN=INPUT.FILE2,DISP=SHR 05 // DD DSN=INPUT.FILE3,DISP=SHR 06 //SORTOUT DD DSN=OUTPUT.FILE,DISP=(NEW,CATLG,DELETE), 07 // SPACE=(CYL,(5,5)),UNIT=SYSDA 08 //SYSIN DD * 09 INREC IFTHEN=(WHEN=(1,3,CH,EQ,C'HDR'), 10 OVERLAY=(6:YDDD=(D4/),81:C'0',82:SEQNUM,2,ZD)), 11 IFTHEN=(WHEN=(1,3,CH,EQ,C'TRL'), 12 OVERLAY=(11:YDDD=(D4/),81:C'9',82:SEQNUM,2,ZD)), 13 IFTHEN=(WHEN=NONE, 14 OVERLAY=(81:C'1')) 15 SORT FIELDS=(81,1,CH,A,8,5,CH,A) 16 OUTFIL REMOVECC, 17 OMIT=(81,1,SS,EQ,C'0,9',AND,82,2,ZD,GT,+1), 18 OUTREC=(1,80) 19 /*